Explanatory machine learning for sequential human teaching: Experimental framework

-Through human trace analysis, we estimate the correspondence between human sorting strategies and machine sorting algorithms in training and performance tests.
-In \textbf{H5}, we inspect the performance of specific sorting strategies that increase in usage from sort training to sort performance test.
+We consider executed comparisons of human participants as problem-solving traces.
+In Section \ref{sec:results}, we estimate through human trace analysis the correspondence between human sorting strategies and machine sorting algorithms in training and performance tests.
+An underlying assumption is that learning a new strategy during the performance test is challenging without feedback and strategy adaptation is easier during the training stage.
+In addition, we assume that the presence of explanations and the incremental curriculum contribute to efficient and effective human decision-making.
+Therefore, in \textbf{H5}, we inspect the performance of specific sorting strategies that increase in usage from sort training to sort performance test.